 Thefts and burglaries

-Although thefts and burglaries seem to be on the increase, crime against individuals is extremely rare.
-Most violent crimes occur within the local community and rarely spill over into the expat community.
-Violent crimes which do occur in the expat community are usually business related, incidents of domestic violence, or targeted attacks on specific individuals.
-Officials say that tourists and expats have little to worry about but normal precautions should be taken.
+Although thefts and burglaries seem to be on the increase, a crime against individuals is extremely rare.
+Most violent crimes occur within the local community and rarely spill over into the ex-pat community.
+Violent crimes which do occur in the ex-pat community are usually business-related incidents of domestic violence or targeted attacks on specific individuals.
+Officials say that tourists and ex-pats have little to worry about but normal precautions should be taken.

 By far and away the greatest danger comes from the roads.
-There are as many differing driving styles as there are nationalities.
-Driving is aggressive, fast and often erratic.
+There are as many different driving styles as there are nationalities.
+Driving is aggressive, fast, and often erratic.
 Reckless driving sometimes seems to be the rule rather than the exception.
 The situation is improving, however.
 Digital speed cameras have been placed on all major highways at 2km intervals.
-These pick up people who are speeding, tailgating, using hand-held mobile phones and traveling without seat belts.
+These pick up people who are speeding, tailgating, using hand-held mobile phones, and traveling without seat belts.
 Fines for speeding start at AED 400 and the driver may lose points from their license.
-Repeat offenders may find their cars impounded, their driving licenses suspended and even face imprisonment.
+Repeat offenders may find their cars impounded, their driving licenses suspended, and even face imprisonment.
 As a result, the roads are starting to become safer but defensive driving is still necessary.

 Safety for Women